Givo29/pyqt5-threading/README.md

 # PyQT5 Threading The Right Way

 ### History
-After researching PyQT5 threading while updating a simple app with [cleary](https://github.com/cleary), we found that most of the documantation regarding this topic is incorrect, including official documentation.
+After researching PyQT5 threading while updating a simple app with [cleary](https://github.com/cleary), we found that most of the documentation regarding this topic is incorrect, including official documentation.

 We eventually stumbled across a few articles (listed below) that had correct methods and documentation as to how this works.